maxcine-cloud/EPEL/README.md

 # EPEL
-In this study, we first investigate the contribution of sequence-based features, including DNA shape, physicochemical properties and one-hot encodings based on encoded single nucleotide, and deep learningderived features from pre-trained chemical molecule language models based on BERT.
-Secondly, we propose EPEL, an effect predictor of synonymous mutations employing ensemble learning.
-Notably, the application of DNA shape features and deep learning-derived features based on chemical molecule represents a pioneer effect in assessing the impact of synonymous mutations.
-Compared to the exist state-of-the-art methods, EPEL demonstrates superior performance on independent test set.
+In this study, we initially investigate the impact of sequence-based features, including DNA shape, physicochemical properties and one-hot encoding of nucleotides, and deep learning-derived features from pre-trained chemical molecule language models based on BERT.
+Subsequently, we propose EPEL, an effect predictor for synonymous mutations employing ensemble learning.
+EPEL combines five tree-based models and optimizes feature selection to enhance predictive accuracy.
+Notably, the incorporation of DNA shape features and deep learning-derived features from chemical molecule represents a pioneering effect in assessing the impact of synonymous mutations in cancer.
+Compared to existing state-of-the-art methods, EPEL demonstrates superior performance on independent test datasets.
 The details are summarized as follows.

 * data: in this paper, we used COSMIC as the training and independent test sets, respectively.